-The village manager has been in the role for two and a half years and is supported by a clinical manager (registered nurse) and a resident services manager.
+The village manager has been in the role for nine years and is supported by a clinical manager (registered nurse) and an assistant manager.
 There are robust organisational quality systems and processes being implemented.
-Feedback from residents and families was very positive about the care and the services provided.
+Feedback from residents and family/whānau was very positive about the care and the services provided.
 An induction and in-service training programme are in place to provide staff with appropriate knowledge and skills to deliver care.
 A comprehensive ongoing education plan is implemented.